Indigenous Health Incentive (IHI) patient registration and withdrawal for Practice Incentives Program (PIP) 012-10070040

 If a patient is registered at 2 or more practices and their registration has been updated at one practice, their registration will continue under that practice.
 If their consent has not been updated at other practices, then those registration records will be withdrawn.

-Withdrawals actioned by the automated process appear on the Patient Registration Screen as ‘Withdrawn By’ code P99999.
-Withdrawal reason is ‘aged based withdrawal’.
+Withdrawals actioned by the automated process appear on the Patient Registration screen as ‘Withdrawn by code P99999.
+Withdrawal reason is aged-based withdrawal’.

-This process will run in the background daily.
+This process runs in the background daily.

 Payments

-Tier 1 and Tier 2 outcome payments
+Tier 1 and Tier 2 outcome payments are based on:

 Patient withdrawals

 Patients can withdraw from the PIP IHI at any time.
-To withdraw they must complete the PIP Indigenous Health Incentive patient withdrawal of consent (IP029) form.
+To withdraw, they must complete the PIP Indigenous Health Incentive patient withdrawal of consent (IP029) form.

 When a patient withdraws from IHI, they will be withdrawn from all practices they have registered with.
 This is even if the patient is registered with multiple practices and wants to withdraw from one or some, but not all.
 They need to be withdrawn from all the practices and register again with the practices they want.